SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot/copilot.md

 Our knowledge graph includes metadata for a Project’s entities (such as Datasets, Schemas, Seeds, Models, and Pipelines) and the statistical usages of these entities.
 We built the knowledge graph intentionally to include metadata but not data.
 The Dataset structure is included in the knowledge graph but individual Dataset records are not.

+For more details, see [Data privacy with Data Copilot](/concepts/copilot/copilot-data-privacy).

 ![Architecture](img/copilot_arch.png)

 Prophecy sends the enhanced Prompt to OpenAI.
 The large language model (LLM) returns SQL or Spark code, and Prophecy verifies whether this code is valid.
 Once Prophecy fixes the code, Prophecy generates a visual Pipeline and displays this Pipeline to you for review.